hassanyazdanian/IP2021/Simple_phantom/help.md

 three components of interior current density (1)).

 Codes were writtern to run on DTU HPC system.
-First file "submint1.sh" should be submit to HPC to generated the simulaated data.
+First file "submint1.sh" should be submit to HPC to generated the simulated data.
 After generating data, file "submit2.sh" can be submit to HPC in order to recostruct condcutivty distribution.
 If you want to run codes on a different HPC system, "submit1.sh" and "submit2.sh" should be modified accordingly.
 Codes can be run on PC,